If you enjoy baking, and especially if you enjoy sharing your baking expertise, then the holiday season was made just for you to show your stuff.

 If you decorate these cookies, you’ll need some icing and candy decorations which you can find in most any bakery aisle.
 Unless you intend to make dozens and dozens of these cookies it isn’t worth making a recipe for Royal Icing (which hardens).
 BUT this recipe is also perfect for making a gingerbread house and it’s the icing you’d also use to “glue” together all the pieces and to decorate it so if that’s in your plans, that recipe is on Nino’s website recipe section under the Gingerbread House.

 Still have some energy?
 Some extra flour?
 Some…PEANUT BUTTER?
 Anyone opening a tin of Holiday Cookies is hoping these will be somewhere under the lid.
 You can find a recipe like this one on any baking website or on the website of either Hershey or Jiff Peanut Butter.
-I’ll save you the time.
+We’ll save you the time.

 Peanut Butter Kiss Cookies